Awarding and celebrating all the good work carried out by staff and volunteers.

 The judging panel are looking for examples of:

-• Works closely with the local Welsh-medium school to promote continuity and undertake innovative transfer arrangements.
+• Works closely with the local Welsh-medium school to promote continuity and undertake innovative transition arrangements.

-• Staff regularly attend training on various matters in order to offer extra learning experiences within the cylch.
+• Staff attend regular training on various areas to provide additional learning experiences in the cylch

-• The cylch works with parents to develop the children’s skills.
+• The cylch works with parents to develop the children’s skills in the home

 Cylch Ti a Fi